kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

     # If the fixation point is NA,
     # that means that they didn't see the display.
-    # we replace NA with -1 so that we can tell that
+    # we replace NA with -1 so that we can tell that.
     selected_column$FixationPointX <- ifelse(is.na(selected_column$FixationPointX),
         -1,
         selected_column$FixationPointX)